St. John Valley Soil & Water Conservation District

 EDUCATION

-While it is critical to identify Locally Led natural resource issues of concern for the purposes of setting measurable goals and objectives for the coming years, the District also feels it is a priority to emphasize education as an integral part of the District Mission.
-By promoting awareness of good stewardship practices to both landowners and landusers alike, an investment in the sustainable value of our region's natural resources is being made.
-Those who educate themselves about these natural resources issues and the ways in which to resolve them, will be the ones making informed decisions in the years to come.
+While it is critical to identify Locally Led natural resource issues of concern for the purposes of setting measurable goals and objectives for the coming years, the District also feels it is a priority to emphasize education as an integral part of our mission.
+By promoting awareness of good stewardship practices to both landowners and land users alike, an investment in the sustainable value of our region's natural resources is being made.
+Those who educate themselves about these natural resource issues and the ways in which to resolve them, will be the ones making informed decisions in the years to come.
 The District has a unique opportunity to educate on a variety of levels about an equally various number of issues, primarily due to our wide cooperator base and our partnerships with other agencies and organizations.
 By visiting schools from elementary through college age, we have the ability to educate people before they are in the active role of making critical resource decisions.
 We are also able to spread the word about new concerns and ideas to those already working on or with the land through workshops, demonstrations, news releases, newsletters, and other special events.
 "Through a multi-level approach, the District will encourage the development of a stewardship ethic among Valley residents that remains viable for years to come."

 If special accommodations are required, please contact the district office at 834-3311, ext 3.

-Upcoming Workshops
+2010 Workshops

 July 28th Trail Building and Maintenance Workshop

 The St. John Valley Soil and Water Conservation District hosted a Trail Building and Maintenance workshop on July 28, 2009 at the Tenth Mountain Ski Center in Fort Kent.
-Sixteen people showed up to learn the ins-and-outs of trail maintence techniques, trail standards, and what problems to expect on the trail and how to solve them.
+Sixteen people showed up to learn the ins-and-outs of trail maintenance techniques, trail standards, and what problems to expect on the trail and how to solve them.
 The workshop was presented by Forester’s Tom Whitworth and Dave Rochester of the Maine Forest Service.

 July 7th Introduction to Invasive Aquatic Plants Workshop